rajsri2319/Ignition_Edge/README.md

    * Save your project and publish it to make it accessible via a web browser.

 ## Notes
 * Ensure that both Ignition Edge and KepserverEX are running before starting visualization.
+* For sample dashboard refer to the "Sample_Ignition_Dashboard".
 * For troubleshooting and deeper configuration, refer to the "Documentation.pdf" and "Flowchart.jpg."